Paul Ornstein: The Holocaust

 In March 1944, Germans invaded Hungary, and Ornstein was forced by the German Army to dig trenches as part of a forced labor battalion in World War II on the eastern front of Poland and Ukraine.
 He was successful on his third attempt to escape from his battalion and reached Budapest, which was still occupied by Nazis at the time.
 During the siege of Budapest, he spent several months during 1944 hiding in the basement of the annex of the Swiss Embassy in Budapest.
-After the Soviet army took over Hungary, he returned to his home town in search of his family and Anna.
+After the Soviet army took over Hungary, he returned to his hometown in search of his family and Anna.
 However, Russian soldiers arrested him and forced him to work in a Soviet labor battalion until he escaped.
 Other people were living in his childhood home and no one had heard of his family or Anna.
 Initially, he found no surviving relatives.

 With few options, he decided to leave with a friend to Romania and enroll in the medical school at the University of Cluj.
 Months after the war had ended, Ornstein was still in medical school in Romania when he discovered that his mother and three younger brothers were murdered in Auschwitz.
 However, in the same week, he got two telegrams from Budapest: one from his father, who had survived a six-month death march, and the other from Anna, who had survived Auschwitz.
 He hid in a freight train and returned to Budapest.